CLRX/CLRX-mirror/doc/GcnInstrsVop2.md

 ## GCN ISA VOP2/VOP3 instructions

-VOP2 instructions can be encoded in the VOP2 encoding and the VOP3A/VOP3B encoding.
+VOP2 instructions can be encoded in VOP2 encoding and the VOP3A/VOP3B encoding.
 List of fields for VOP2 encoding:

 Bits  | Name     | Description